Innovative Modular Stage Donated to Thrown Stone

 Read more >click here.

-Thrown Stone created this time lapse video showing just a few stage configurations using the Spiral Theatre module models
+Thrown Stone created this video showing just a few stage configurations using the Spiral Theatre module models

-It all began in August of 2013 when Paula and Steve J Hill took a brown, dusty and noisy room at Paul Michael's The Network and transformed it into an intimate, acoustically-optimized gray-box performance venue that seated fifty in comfortable chairs.
-In a nine- month period Paula produced and directed five Equity Showcase productions, two readings, and three celebrity interviews on the movable modular stage.
+It all began in August of 2013 when Paula and Steve J. Hill took a large plain rental room at Paul Michael's The Network and transformed it into an intimate, acoustically-optimized gray-box performance venue that seated fifty in comfortable chairs.
+In a nine-month period Paula produced and directed five equity showcase productions, two readings, and three celebrity interviews on the movable modular stage.

-Paula was informed on June 30, 2014 that because of rent arrears The Network would be closing its doors and the Spiral Theatre would have to move out within a week.
+Paula was informed on June 30, 2014 that The Network would be closing its doors and the Spiral Theatre would have to move out within a week.

 The stage went into storage and months of searching for a new venue commenced with no concrete results.
 Paula continued to teach and lend her directing talents to several productions outside of The Spiral Theatre.

 In October of 2016 Paula was diagnosed with 4th stage lung cancer.
 It was apparent in order to fight the disease the Spiral Theatre—as well as directing and producing—would have to be put on hold.

 Then in June of 2017 the chance encounter with Thrown Stone led to a permanent home for the Spiral Theatre in Connecticut.

 > Click Here to go to our gallery page to see what The Spiral Theatre Studio accomplished in less than a year.